KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Asset-Design/IG-Page-Design/Profile-Elements.page.md

 ~~~html
 The resource being referenced SHALL conform to { {pagelink:Profile-[profile]}}.
 ~~~
-- For a multiple resources, with at least one UK Core profile:
+- For a multiple resources, with at least one NHSE IG profile:
 ~~~html
  The resource being referenced SHALL conform to one of the following:
 - { {pagelink:Profile-[profile]}}